obscuritylabs/PythonFundamentals/04_python3_types/slides/04_01_python_numeric_types.md

 **NOTE:** Booleans are a subtype of integers (Eg. `True` or `False`)

-For this course we will be focusing primarily on the basics of `int` and `float` types as your introduced to Python.
+For this course, we will be focusing primarily on the basics of `int` and `float` types as your introduced to Python.

 ---
 # Python 3 Types